Vocal Cord Disorders

-Vocal nodules are noncancerous growths on the vocal cords caused by vocal abuse.
+Vocal nodules are noncancerous calluses on the vocal cords caused by vocal abuse.
 Vocal nodules are often a problem for professional singers.
-The nodules are small and callous-like.
 They most often grow in pairs (one on each cord).
 The nodules most often form on parts of the vocal cords that get the most pressure when the cords come together and vibrate.
-Vocal nodules cause the voice to be hoarse, low, and breathy.
+Vocal nodules cause the voice to be hoarse, low and breathy.

 A vocal polyp is a soft, noncancerous growth, similar to a blister.
 They can include blood within the blister that resolves over time to produce a clear blister.
-Voice polyps cause the voice to be hoarse, low, and breathy.
+Voice polyps cause the voice to be hoarse, low and breathy.

 Vocal cord paralysis

 Paralysis of the vocal cords may happen when one or both vocal cords doesn’t open or close properly.
-A common disorder, this condition can range from relatively mild to life-threatening.
-When one or both vocal cords are paralyzed, food or liquids can slip into the trachea and lungs, whereby people have trouble swallowing and may choke or cough when they eat.
-Patients with both vocal cords paralyzed may have trouble swallowing and coughing.
+When one vocal cord is paralyzed, the voice can be weak or food or liquids can slip into the trachea and lungs, whereby people have trouble swallowing and may choke or cough when they eat.
+Patients with both vocal cords paralyzed may have trouble breathing.
 Vocal cord paralysis may be caused by the following:

 Treatment may include surgery and voice therapy.
 Sometimes, no treatment is necessary and a person recovers on his or her own.

-What causes vocal cord disorders?Vocal cord disorders are often caused by vocal abuse or misuse.
+The most common cause of vocal fold disorders is vocal abuse or misuse.
 The type of vocal cord disorder (see above) may have different causes.
-This includes excessive use of the voice when singing, talking, coughing, or yelling.
+This includes excessive use of the voice when singing, talking, coughing or yelling.
 Smoking and inhaling irritants are also considered vocal abuse.

 How are vocal cord disorders diagnosed?

-Any hoarseness or change in voice that lasts longer than 2 weeks should be brought to the attention of your health care provider.
+Any hoarseness or change in voice that lasts longer than two weeks should be brought to the attention of your health care provider.
 It is important to see a voice specialist or ENT for a full examination of the vocal folds if symptoms do not resolve within four weeks.

-In addition to a complete medical history and physical exam, the healthcare provider may examine the vocal cords internally with a small scope called a laryngoscope.
-In the case of paralysis, your healthcare provider may also do a laryngeal electromyography that measures the electrical current in the vocal cords.
+In addition to a complete medical history and physical exam, the health care provider may examine the vocal cords internally with a small scope called a laryngoscope.

 How are vocal cord disorders treated?